anthony-langham/personal/src/content/work/suvera.md

 ---
 company: "Suvera"
-role: "Medical Director - Product & Service Delivery"
+role: "Director - Medical Product & Service Delivery"
 dateStart: "03/01/2021"
 dateEnd: "05/05/2024"
 ---

 Employee #6.
 Founded and led the Care & Clinical Operations team in a seed stage healthtech startup

-- Cross functional team grew to >50
-- Supported 250+ GP practices
-- Managed >100k+ patients
-- Member of the leadership team
+- Delivered a long-term condition management platform reaching 100k+ patients in 18 months.
+- Shaped roadmap with patient & provider research, prioritising features via data and feedback.

-Built internal EHR workflows and automations that reduced clinician handling time by ~50% and maintained operational excellence and safety
+- Automated workflows that cut clinician handling time and grew revenue by 15% in 6 months.

-Partnered with engineering and data teams to scope risks, write safety requirements, run UAT and ship CQC-compliant releases on a predictable cadence.

-Instrumented service quality (alerts, post deployment checks) which cut incident time to detect by 70%.
-(SQL / Count / Tableau)

-Created playbooks, audits and feedback loops to keep change safe at speed.
+- Analyzed datasets with SQL/Tableau/Count to surface insights that drove strategic initiatives.
+- Built compliance systems (Jira RAG risk tool) ensuring regulator alignment and safer releases.
+- Partnered with GP networks to integrate product into existing systems and workflows.
+- Authored documentation for product requirements and standard operating procedures to keep changes swift and safe.